|Date:||Thursday, 31. January 2019|

 Statehood and citizenship are part of the framework for collective struggles over the distribution of wealth and the establishment of social protection for the poor.
 The European Union has extended some rights to EU citizens beyond national borders but not established yet a legal mechanism for dealing with non-EU migration (Martin Nettesheim).
 Given the limitations of regulating migration nationally or by bilateral treaties, a tension has arisen between jurisdiction and political demand (Daniel Thym).
 It remains open what kind of institutional multilateral response to global inequalities and migration is desirable and will be possible.

 The symposium will be held in English.
 It is sponsored by Stiftung Mercator.

 ML – Member of the Leopoldina

 The event is open for everyone interested.
-Admission is free of charge.
-Registration is mandatory.
-Please register until 25th January.
+Admission is free of charge, registration is mandatory.

 Dr. Katja Patzwaldt